U.S. online brokers still profiting from 'dumb money'

 The practice has drawn scrutiny from regulators globally because it creates an incentive for brokers to send orders to whoever pays the most, rather than the place that might get the best outcome for customers.

 Still, the practice is common among retail brokerages where “mom-and-pop” investors place their orders, making up around 20 percent of all U.S. trading activity.
-Very few of their stock orders ever go directly to an exchange like Intercontinental Exchange Inc’s New York Stock Exchange or Nasdaq Inc .
+Very few of their stock orders ever go directly to an exchange like Intercontinental Exchange Inc’s (ICE.N) New York Stock Exchange or Nasdaq Inc (NDAQ.O).

 Canada has banned the practice.
 The United Kingdom recently put it under review and said in September that nearly all UK-based brokerages acting in an agency capacity had stopped accepting payment for order flow.